kleijnweb/symfony-swagger-microservice-edition/README.md

-# KleijnWeb Symfony Swagger Microservice Edition
+# Symfony Swagger Microservice Edition

 Symfony edition for "interface first" microservices that's as lean and mean as it is unofficial.